-Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous (and fearsome) mountains in the world.
+Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous and dramatic mountains in the world.

 Grindelwald is truly breathtaking, and one glance around will tell you that you’ve arrived in the Alps.
 We’ll meet in the afternoon and will enjoy dinner together this first night as we talk about the trip to come.

 The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious climb in the Swiss Alps.
 We’ll descend via a favorite, little used trail to the gorgeous views of Biglenalp, glaciers cascading down the mountains.
 Finish in the car-free village Wengen for a restful night.

 Tschingelhorn inn – We’re heading out on an adventure today.
-Our trail winds through flowery meadows and dense woods to the lush Lauterbrunnen valley floor.
-The Lauterbrunnen is reminiscent of Yosemite valley, with numerous waterfalls cascading down either side of the valley.
+Our trail winds through flowery meadows and dense woods to the lush Lauterbrunnen Valley floor.
+The Lauterbrunnen Valley is reminiscent of Yosemite Valley, with numerous waterfalls cascading down either side of the valley.
+Truly an unbelievable sight.

 After a break for lunch, we’ll hike to a wild and isolated corner of the Lauterbrunnen Valley for a memorable night in a remote mountain inn.
 Tschingelhorn is a simple mountain inn set in a stunning location, looking across the valley at the Jungfrau Mountain, Rottal Glacier, and numerous impressive waterfalls.
 There is no luggage transport, but we’ll enjoy charming private rooms (bathroom and shower down the hall) and a filling and delicious meal… this is always a favorite stop!